 Amazon IoT charges for add-ons such as Device Shadow and Registry, along with Rules Engine.See the features including in our packages

-As we have datacenters globally, we can ensure that your users always experience the lowest possible latency by connecting to the closest datacenter, and have complete availability by connecting to alternative healthy datacenters when necessary.
+As we have 16 datacenters globally and 176 edge acceleration points-of-presence (PoPs), we can ensure that your users always experience the lowest possible latency by connecting to the closest datacenter, and have complete availability by connecting to alternative healthy datacenters when necessary.

 Amazon IoT benefits from Amazon’s global datacenter operations which includes 11 geographic regions.Find out more about Ably's datacenters

 Our latency based routing ensures that users anywhere in the world connect through one of our 176 edge acceleration PoPs to one of our 16 Ably datacenters.

 Amazon IoT is offered on a per region basis and is not offered as a global cluster.
 Therefore latency based routing does not apply.Find out more about Ably's latency based DNS